manuscriptmastr/unpaginated/README.md

     .then(({ data, total }) => ({ data, total }));

 unpaginated(fetchPostsWithTotal, 20);
-// makes 1 request, then remaining 4 concurrently
+// makes 1 request, serially, then 4 concurrently
 ```

 The following utilities are included to help `unpaginated()` speak the language of your API: